A-League Logo

 A-League Logo 2004

 The League’s first logo was very stylish.
 It was a convex hemisphere formed by the gently curved letters L rising to the top.
-There was a space in the center of the figure through which sunlight streamed through.
-Shimmering and shimmering golden and bronze shades created a sense of fire and light.
+A space in the center of the figure allowed sunlight to stream through, and shimmering golden and bronze shades created a sense of fire and light.

 The hemisphere was a prototype of a sphere.
 The circle also alluded to the circular system of games used in the championship.
 In each round, the teams that passed it would meet consecutively until they had played all of their opponents.